-Directories/Files/Tools Description ldif Stores any LDIF files that have been created or imported. import-tmp Stores temporary imported items. classes Stores any external classes for server extensions. bak Stores the physical backup files used with the backup command-line tool. update.bat, and update The update tool for UNIX/Linux systems and Windows systems.
+Directories/Files/Tools Description ldif Stores any LDIF files that have been created or imported. import-tmp Stores temporary imported items. classes Stores any external classes for server extensions.
+Stores the physical backup files used with the backup command-line t The update tool for UNIX/Linux systems and Windows systems. update.bat, and update (Update is not supported for version 6.0)